 - "Winter Wonderland"

-- "The Most Wonderful Time of the Year"
+- "It's the Most Wonderful Time of the Year"

 - In 1990, Pretty Maids released the In Santa's Claws EP which features two christmas songs ("In Santa's Claws" and "A Merry Jingle", a medley of sorts) along with some live material.